 Remove brisket from the pan.
 Drizzle a little more olive oil in the pan and add the diced onions, carrot slices and celery chunks.
 Sauté the vegetables for a few minutes, scraping up the brown bits on the bottom of the pan with your spatula.

-When onion is translucent and carrot slices are slightly caramelized, scoop them out of the pan and place in a bowl.
-Pour beef broth into the bottom of your pan till covered.
+When onion is translucent and carrot slices are slightly caramelized, scoop vegetables out of the pan and place in a bowl.
+Pour beef broth into the bottom of your pan until covered.
 Scrape up any remaining brown bits on the bottom of the pan as the broth heats up.

 When broth is hot, add half your vegetables back into the pan spread out across the bottom.
 Place your brisket back into the pan, fatty side facing up.
 Place garlic cloves on top of the meat, evenly spaced.
 Add the remaining veggies to the pan, spreading them on top of the brisket to cover.
 Place herbs on top of the brisket and in the broth, evenly dispersed.

-Pour more beef broth into the pan until it goes halfway up the sides of your brisket.
-Cover roasting pan tightly with foil and place in the oven.
+Pour more broth into the pan until it goes halfway up the sides of your brisket.
+Cover roasting pan tightly with a layer of parchment paper, followed by a layer of foil, and place in the oven.
+If your roasting pan has a lid, use that instead of the parchment/foil combination.

-Let it roast undisturbed for 5 to 7 hours.
-It will take about 1 hour per pound of meat (leaner cuts of meat may take longer—test for doneness).
-Brisket is ready when it flakes tenderly.
-You can let it cook even longer for a soft, shredded texture (my favorite!).
+Let brisket roast undisturbed for 5 to 7 hours.
+It will take about 1 hour per pound of meat (leaner and grass fed cuts of meat may take longer—test for doneness).
+Brisket will shrink as it cooks.
+The meat is ready when it is fork tender and very easy to slice.

-Remove brisket from the pan and let it rest on the cutting board for 20-30 minutes before slicing.
+Remove brisket from the pan.
+At this point you can follow make-ahead instructions below, if you wish.
+If you are serving right away, let it rest on the cutting board for 20-30 minutes before slicing.

-Strain pan drippings from the roasting pan into a saucepan and allow to cool.
+Meanwhile, strain pan drippings from the roasting pan into a saucepan and allow to cool.
+Reserve cooked vegetables.

 Cut fat cap off the brisket…